Supporting Mental Health

 Types of Psychotherapy

 Psychoanalytic and psychodynamic psychotherapy are both commonly referred to as ‘talk therapy’ and are based on psychoanalytic theories and research.
 These therapies focus on how experiences in life have molded who you are; both your strengths and unique capacities, as well as those aspects of yourself that seem to get in your way.

 Psychoanalytic psychotherapies are particularly recommended for persistent depression and anxiety, personality disorders, a history of trauma, repeated self-destructive patterns of behavior and expectations, etc. Successful outcomes typically include resolution of past traumas, self-awareness, a stronger sense of self, emotional relief and increased comfort with emotions, improved relationships with others, and greater social and professional confidence, to name a few.
-Psychotherapy may last for years and the frequency of sessions may range from 1- 5 times per week, depending on your needs.
+Psychodynamic psychotherapies may last for years and the frequency of sessions may range from 1- 5 times per week, depending on your needs, and many do well working bi-weekly with adjunct therapies.

 Cognitive behavioral therapy (CBT) assists with symptom management of a wide range of disorders including ADHD, depression, anxiety disorders, addictions, and low self-esteem.
 Sessions may be frequent or infrequent.

 Solution focused counselling is designed to help you create a vision for how to solve a specific problem.
 If you are not looking for therapy, but have a problem you want to solve, then solution focused counselling would be a good fit for you.